MJOLNIRPackage/MJOLNIR/docs/Tutorials/Tools/tools.rst

 Overview of _tools
 ^^^^^^^^^^^^^^^^^^
 Some different tools have been developed taking care of different aspects of the MJOLNIR package.
-Some are used as decorators and does thus not make sense to utilize outside of the package itself.
+Some are used as decorators and thus do not make sense to utilize outside of the package itself.
 Below, the binEdges and fileListGenerator will be shown.

 .. code-block:: python
    :linenos: